Providing public education

 Partnering with families, communities and agencies to support the educational engagement of every student

-In 2022, the Enhanced Transition to Schools Project supported 347 playgroups, including 14 new playgroups.
+In 2023, the Enhanced Transition to Schools Project supported 352 playgroups, including 19 new playgroups.
 The project is a partnership between the Department, the Australian Government, Catholic Education Western Australia, the Association of Independent Schools of Western Australia and Playgroup WA.
 The partnership provides:

-• opportunities for wrap‑around services and community engagement
+• opportunities for wraparound services and community engagement

 • support for the transition of preschool children to school.